seancdavis/twenty-ninety/src/index.md

 The main JavaScript bundle is loaded onto the page from the foot include (`src/_includes/layout/foot.njk`).

+#### JavaScript Utilities

+THe project is also setup for injecting global utilities.
+The only one included by default is the _scan links_ utility (`src/_assets/js/utils/scan-links.js`).
+When the page is read, the link scanner looks through all anchor tags.
+If it determines the `href` value is to an external URL, it will add `target="_blank"` and `rel="noopener"` attributes to the tag.

+If you'd like to remove this functionality, delete the file and remove the import line from `main.js`.
+Or, if you want to adjust the attributes that are added, you can edit the `scan-links.js` file.

 ### Netlify

 This project is built to be deployed with [Netlify](https://netlify.com).
 There's even a button above to do it with just a couple clicks!